TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 ## Example

-Assume that a business has existing legacy customers who authenticate with a service using *Basic Authentication*.
-Furthermore, the business wants to also support API Keys, allowing both types of clients to hit the same ingress.
+Assume a business has legacy customers who authenticate with a service using *Basic Authentication*.
+The business also wants to support API Keys, enabling both client types to access the same ingress.

-Subsequently, Tyk needs to be configured to perform dynamic authentication for *Basic Authentication* or *Auth Token*.
+To facilitate this, Tyk must be configured for dynamic authentication, accommodating both *Basic Authentication* and *Auth Token* methods.

-In order to achieve this, we will need to configure 4 API Definitions inside Tyk:
+This setup requires configuring four API Definitions within Tyk:

-1. EntryPoint API
+1. Entry Point API
-2. BasicAuthInternal API
+2. BasicAuth Internal API
-3. AuthTokenInternal API
+3. AuthToken Internal API
-4. ProxyInternal API
+4. Proxy Internal API

-When the request hits the ingress route, we can configure a URL rewrite to pass the request to either the internal *BasicAuthInternal* or *AuthTokenInternal* API.
+When a request arrives at the ingress route, a URL rewrite can direct it to either the *BasicAuth Internal* or *AuthToken Internal* API, depending on the authentication method used.

-The internal APIs will then authenticate request, and assuming the happy path, proxy to the *ProxyInternal* API.
-The ProxyInternal API is responsible for proxying to the underlying service.
+These internal APIs will authenticate the requests.
+Assuming successful authentication (the happy path), they will forward the requests to the *Proxy Internal API*, which handles the proxying to the underlying service.

 </br>